So this is what happens if you push the Federal Aviation Administration (FAA) too far on the issue of commercial drone flights.

 The FAA claims SkyPan’s 65 offending flights took place between March 2012 and December 2014 “in some of our most congested airspace and heavily populated cities, violating airspace regulations and various operating rules,” adding, “These operations were illegal and not without risk.”

 Forty-three of the alleged incursions took place in the highly restricted New York Class B airspace – usually areas close to busy airports – without receiving clearance to access it, the FAA said.
-In addition, the agency says SkyPan’s flying machines were operating without the using the necessary equipment, such as a two-way radio, transponder, and altitude-reporting device.
+In addition, the agency says SkyPan’s flying machines were operating without using the necessary equipment, such as a two-way radio, transponder, and altitude-reporting device.

 Commenting on the case in a release, the FAA’s Michael Huerta said, “Flying unmanned aircraft in violation of the Federal Aviation Regulations is illegal and can be dangerous,” adding, “We have the safest airspace in the world, and everyone who uses it must understand and observe our comprehensive set of rules and regulations.”